kyma-incubator/compass/docs/compass/04-01-installation.md

 The scripts creates the necessary Secret `ory-hydra-credentials` for Ory Hydra to connect to the database; the Oathkeeper Secret is created by the CronJob `oathkeeper-jwks-rotator`.

-##### GCP database
+##### Google Clouad Platform database

-The Ory Hydra component can authenticate to GCP by using [gcloud-sqlproxy](https://github.com/rimusz/charts/tree/master/stable/gcloud-sqlproxy).
-To use this method of persistence save the following yaml code with installation overrides into a file (for example: additionalOryOverrides.yaml)
+The Ory Hydra component can authenticate to Google Clouad Platform by using [gcloud-sqlproxy](https://github.com/rimusz/charts/tree/master/stable/gcloud-sqlproxy).
+To use this method of persistence save the following YAML code with installation overrides into a file (for example: additionalOryOverrides.yaml).
 ```yaml
 global:
   domainName: ${DOMAIN} # Optional, only needed if you use custom domains during Kyma installation.